Ice formation in the Arctic during summer: false-bottoms: Introduction

 \section{Introduction}

-\h There exists fresh water in the Arctic during summer.
+\h There are some different reservoirs of fresh water in the Arctic during summer (see, e.g., {\it Eicken et al.} \cite{EKKP}).
 First, melt water collects in surface melt pond (melting under the sun) which is the most important reservoir.
-Second, melt water can percolate into the ice matrix to form an under-ice melt pond.
-At the interface between this fresh water and the underlying salt water, double-diffusive convection of heat and salt occurs, leading to the formation of underwater ice called "false-bottoms" (see, e.g, \cite{EKKP, MK, NMWMSE}).
-Note that salt water has the double properties:
+Second, this melt water can percolate into the ice matrix to form an {\it under-ice melt pond} (see \cite{H} for more detail).
+At the interface between this fresh water and the underlying salt water, double-diffusive convection of heat and salt leads to the formation of a layer of ice called {\it false-bottoms} (see Figure 1 below).
+Very early, {\it Nansen} \cite{N} in 1897 noted that this is the only source of forming new ice in the Arctic during the summer.
+This phenomenon has been considered for a long time by many authors (see, e.g. \cite{E, EKKP,H, MK,MMN, NMWMSE,UB}).
+However, it has been considered in geophysical view-point based on practical experiments rather than rigorously mathematical formulations.